 At first glance, I just feel bad for Jesus.
 Was he just hungry?
 Maybe it’s because all of this is leading up to a excruciating day, but I just wish he’d had a fig to eat or someone would’ve whipped together some breakfast before they left Bethany.

 People who know such things relay to us that the pre-fruit on a fig tree was often evident prior to figs coming in.
 These would fall off as the tree fully bore fruit later in the season.
 This pre-fruit (called taqsh by the Hebrews) was often eaten by the poor.
 When Jesus spots the leafy tree (it must’ve been leafy to have spotted it at a distance), he goes over in search of some taqsh.
 There was none.

 This was evidence that the tree would not bear fruit that season.

 So from Jesus perspective, the tree was useless.
 It didn’t bear fruit.
 So he curses it.
 Not because he’s hungry and feeling sorry for himself, but because the tree didn’t do what it was supposed to do.
-And combined with what happens next, the reason the disciples saw fit to pass it on to us is pretty clear.
+And combined with what happens next, the reason the disciples saw fit to pass this story on to us is pretty clear.

 Cleansing of the Temple

 No really, close your eyes and imagine him.
 What does he look like?
 White robe?
 Flowing hair?
 Well-manicured beard?
 Pale, white skin?
+Tranquil?
+Calm?

 It’s hard to imagine Jesus enraged.
 While my handy google search turned up numerous Glamour Shots of Jesus, very few exist of him clearing the temple.
 But he did.
 Here’s how Matthew puts it: